Tricia Burkhardt, Executive Director

 Donna Wankum, Grant Administrator

 Donna Wankum began her career with the Missouri Department of Natural Resources before moving to the Missouri Department of Conservation just prior to the opening of the Runge Conservation Nature Center.
 She faithfully served the public and Runge staff for 25 years as the Office Supervisor.
 Donna joined the MCHF staff in 2018 to oversee MCHF’s growing grant program.
-Operating a family farm in Osage County, she and her husband Wayne have three children who experience the joy of the outdoors.
+Operating a farm in Cole County, she and her husband Wayne have three children who experience the joy of the outdoors.
 Donna desires to continue her legacy of promoting the conservation cause in Missouri.

 Sherry Fischer, Stream and Watershed Chief